 - After the Convention, written materials (including supplemental materials and PowerPoint® presentations received after the Convention) will be available online to registered participants for a limited time, enabling you to continue accessing the Convention's written materials after you return to your office.

-Please note that hard copies of the Convention’s written materials will not be provided, so be sure to bring your printed copies if you wish to use them for taking notes.
-Charging stations will be available outside of the plenary and concurrent session meeting rooms.
+Please note that hard copies of the Convention's written materials will not be provided, so be sure to bring your printed copies if you wish to use them for taking notes.
 Convention participants are encouraged to bring their laptops with their downloaded Convention materials and to access the Convention Manual on CD-ROM (to be provided on-site).

 Continuing Legal Education